๐ŸฆBiological Anthropology

 Carbon-14 Dating

-• Measures decay of 14C^{14}C to 14N^{14}N—works only on organic materials that were once living
+• Measures decay of 14C^{14}C to 14N^{14}N and works only on organic materials that were once living

-• Half-life of ~5,730 years limits effectiveness to materials younger than ~50,000 years old
+• Half-life of ~5,730 years, which limits effectiveness to materials younger than ~50,000 years

-• Primary method for archaeological remains—ideal for bone, wood, charcoal, and shell within its range
+• Primary method for archaeological remains: ideal for bone, wood, charcoal, and shell within its range

 Potassium-Argon Dating

-• Measures decay of 40K^{40}K to 40Ar^{40}Ar—used exclusively on volcanic rocks, not fossils directly
+• Measures decay of 40K^{40}K to 40Ar^{40}Ar and is used exclusively on volcanic rocks, not fossils directly

 Uranium Series Dating

-• Measures decay chain of uranium isotopes (234U^{234}U to 230Th^{230}Th)—works on calcium carbonate materials
+• Measures the decay chain of uranium isotopes (234U^{234}U to 230Th^{230}Th) in calcium carbonate materials

 Trapped Charge Methods

-These techniques measure electrons that accumulate in crystal lattices when exposed to natural radiation.
+These techniques measure electrons that accumulate in crystal lattices when exposed to natural background radiation.
 The principle: radiation from surrounding sediments knocks electrons into "traps" within mineral structures, and the number of trapped electrons indicates time since the material was last heated or exposed to sunlight.

 Electron Spin Resonance (ESR) Dating